Learn the Fundamentals

 What’s the difference?

 SaaS and DaaS are both applications of cloud computing but they have their fundamental differences.
-In simple words, the SaaS platform focuses on making software applications available over the internet, while DaaS enables the whole desktop experience by integrating several applications and the required data to the subscriber.
+In simple words, the SaaS platform focuses on making software applications available over the internet, while Desktop as a Service enables the whole desktop experience by integrating several applications and the required data to the subscriber.
 DaaS users only need a thin client to enjoy the services, while SaaS companies provide the services through a fat client.
 SaaS software users need to store and retrieve the data produced by the application themselves but DaaS users don’t have to worry about the data as the service provides is responsible for the storage/ backup of the data.

 You’ll find few who will disagree that ease of use is a reason why “Software as a Service” is a staple of businesses and has risen to popularity among enterprises both large and small.
 As for convenience, the rollout is more effortless than that of a DaaS situation.
 SaaS is the more versatile option of the two, and best of all, there are very affordable options if you’re trying to pinch those pennies as a smaller entity.